 Typically thousands of registers are required for today’s complex designs, which are used to control the operations of the SOC.
-Registers are accessed by hardware, software, verification and embedded design teams and all better have the same information.
-Mismatch of implemented registers and their specification cause unwanted delay and quality problems.
+Hardware, software, verification, and embedded design teams all access registers, ensuring consistent information across the board.
+Mismatch of implemented registers and their specification cause unwanted delays and quality problems.

-Agnisys identified the need of having executable specification as a single source and generating the required output files way back in 2006.
-Agnisys’ IDesignSpec is an award winning engineering tool that allows an IP, chip or system designer to create the register map specification once and automatically generate all possible views from it.
-Various outputs are possible, such as synthesizable RTL, UVM, c-header, RALF, SystemRDL, IP-XACT etc. Also User defined outputs can be created using Tcl or XQUERY scripts.
-IDesignSpec’s patented technology improves engineer’s productivity and design quality.
-It helps designers to capture the specification in executable form in MS Word or MS Excel or any text format for example SystemRDL, RALF and use these as single source file to auto-generate the desired files.
-IDS offers flow for standard input files like – IP-XACT, XML, RALF, CVS etc. In this article we will discuss about the next generation SystemRDL 2.0 to capture the register specification.
+Agnisys identified the need to have executable specification as a single source and generate the required output files way back in 2006.
+Agnisys’ IDesignSpec is an award-winning engineering tool that allows an IP, chip, or system designer to create the register map specification once and automatically generate all possible views from it.
+Various outputs are possible, such as synthesizable RTL, UVM, c-header, RALF, SystemRDL, IP-XACT, etc. Also, User-defined outputs can be created using Tcl or XQUERY scripts.
+IDesignSpec’s patented technology improves engineers’ productivity and design quality.
+It helps designers to capture the specification in executable form in MS Word or MS Excel or any text format for example SystemRDL, and RALF, and use these as single source files to auto-generate the desired files.
+IDS offers flow for standard input files like – IP-XACT, XML, RALF, CVS, etc. In this article, we will discuss about the next generation SystemRDL 2.0 to capture the register specification.

 SystemRDL 1.0 was adopted by the industry some time back.
-Now under the auspices of Accellera, the standard is going thru a revision.
+Now under the auspices of Accellera, the standard is going through a revision.
 The new version (2.0) will be coming out soon.

-On top of SystemRDL 1.0, IDS provides additional user defined properties for various design requirement.
-For SystemRDL 2.0 development, Agnisys RnD team actively engaged with Accellera and has contributed several problem statement and solutions e.g hdl_path, constraint, coverage etc.
+On top of SystemRDL 1.0, IDS provides additional user-defined properties for various design requirements.
+For SystemRDL 2.0 development, the Agnisys RnD team actively engaged with Accellera and has contributed several problem statements and solutions e.g. hdl_path, constraint, coverage, etc.

-Some major features available in SystemRDL are preprocessor directive, multiple properties for different behaviors of spec and multiple bus domains (supported by Agnisys) etc. Many more features are coming in SystemRDL 2.0 like –
+Some major features available in SystemRDL are preprocessor directive, multiple properties for different behaviors of spec, multiple bus domains (supported by Agnisys), etc. Many more features are coming in SystemRDL 2.0 like –

-Memory: A memory is an array of storage consisting of a number of entries of a given width.
+Memory: A memory is an array of storage consisting of several entries of a given width.

 A memory component and its software view (virtual register) can be described in SystemRDL 2.0.